Egunyu Janepher Nantume

 Engunyu Janepher Nantume (born 1 December 1978) is a Ugandan politician, legislator and a social worker by profession.
-She represents the people of Buvuma Islands county (Buvuma District) in the parliament of Uganda.
-She is a member of the National Resistance Movement (NRM) party, the party in political leadership in Uganda under the chairmanship of Yoweri Kaguta Museveni president of the republic of Uganda.
+She represented the people of Buvuma Islands county, Buvuma District in the parliament of Uganda.
+She is a member of the National Resistance Movement (NRM) party, the ruling political party in Uganda under the chairmanship of Yoweri Kaguta Museveni, the president of the republic of Uganda.